techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

         - Port **all numbers in my account**.
 If you choose this option, the account with your current service provider will be closed after the port is complete.
         - Port **some numbers in my account, and I'm including my account's BTN**.
 If you choose this partial port option, you can enter a new BTN to designate for the account that is still open with your current service provider.

+> [!NOTE]
+> All information input for your organization and current service provider must match *exactly* with the current service provider's records.
+> Some fields are optional, but some service provider's require the optional fields.
+This is dependent upon the current service provider.
+For example, PIN is required to port mobile numbers.

 1. **Organization details**, enter your organization's name.